jasonwhite/button/docs/_docs/index.md

 Any task in the build graph, when executed, can tell Button about its input and output resources.
 This is a generalized way of allowing implicit dependency detection.
-Tasks can be wrapped in another program that knows how to tell Button about detected dependencies. [`button-deps`][button-deps] is one such wrapper program.
-It has fast ad hoc detection for various compilers but falls back to tracing system calls for programs it doesn't know about.
-For example, in order to do implicit dependency detection for the task:
+Button has fast ad hoc detection for various compilers but falls back to tracing system calls for programs it doesn't know about.
+This all happens behind the scenes without you having to do anything special.

-    gcc -c foo.c -o foo.o

-You would instead specify:

-    button-deps gcc -c foo.c -o foo.o

-When executed, it tells Button about any headers that were `#include`d or transitively `#include`d.

 #### Restrictions